A Photographer’s Look Back at Tokyo Game Show 2016

 Is TGS worth it?

-The Tokyo Game Show is an unforgettable event, but be prepared for the crowds.
+TGS is an unforgettable event, but be prepared for the crowds.
 With attendance figures hitting 108,117 in 2016, it’s virtually impossible to play every game over its two public days.
 Despite the endless queues, it’s an experience every gaming fan should have at least once in their life.
+The good thing was Tokyo Game Show returned in 2017.

 A man play VR World of Warships in a green booth.